wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-introduction.md

 ## <a name="overview"></a>Overview of the Hadoop ecosystem on HDInsight

-HDInsight is a cloud implementation on Windows Azure of the rapidly expanding Apache Hadoop technology stack that is the go-to solution for big data analysis.
+ Spark,  H, Ambari , HDInsight is a cloud implementation on Azure of the rapidly expanding Apache Hadoop technology stack that is the go-to solution for big data analysis.
 It includes implementations of Apache Spark, HBase, Storm, Pig, Hive, Sqoop, Oozie, Ambari, and so on.
 HDInsight also integrates with business intelligence (BI) tools such as Power BI, Excel, SQL Server Analysis Services, and SQL Server Reporting Services.

+
 ### Clusters on Linux

 Azure HDInsight deploys and provisions Hadoop clusters in the cloud on **Linux**.
 See the table below for details.